vdluitaz/vedit/help/help.md

 - Ctrl+Up/Down/Left/Right: Move cursor (same as arrows)
 - Insert: Toggle overwrite mode

-## Macros
+## AI Integration

-Macros are not yet implemented.
+AI integration is not yet implemented.
 This section is a placeholder for future functionality.

 For more information, see the documentation in the `docs/` directory.